mybb/meta/architecture/mybb-1.9-theme-system.md

   - undefined behavior (when a Plugin's Resources are accidentally overridden by another Plugin, given that Plugins don't have any hierarchy or explicit order).

   #### Separate Namespaces for Plugins
-  To address this problem, Resources supplied by Plugin Themelets can be placed in — and accessed from — their own namespace, which would result in distinct and unique paths managed by the Extension System.
+  To address this problem, Resources supplied by Plugin Themelets are placed in — and accessed from — their own namespace, which would result in distinct and unique paths managed by the Extension System.

   In that case, no accidental Theme–Plugin or Plugin–Plugin Resource path collisions would occur: